 What safety measures are in place for people working at Beckman?

-- Beckman distributed reusable masks and cleaning supplies directly to each lab.
+- Beckman distributed cleaning supplies directly to each lab.
 Each person working at Beckman receives two.
-If your lab needs more masks, please email Beckman Operations.
+If your lab needs more, please email Beckman Operations.

 - Hand sanitizer stations are located at each building entrance and elevator lobby.

 - Beckman operations staff will frequently disinfect commonly touched surfaces, like elevator buttons, light switches, and bathroom faucets.